Medical Ethics and Law

 l.
 The Oxford Textbook of Clinical Research Ethics, by Ezekiel J. Emanuel, Christine C. Grady, et al.

-m.
-Other, with approval of BLMP track mentor - Completion of 1 online bioethics training course, such as:
+7. Completion of 1 online bioethics training course, such as:

 a.
 CITI Conducting Human Subjects Research course